tytydraco/yessleep/out/A_Bitter_Taste_3.md

 “What is it?”
 I ask, growing unnerved again.

 “It’s our medicine, honey.
-It’s actually your greatest creation, and the subject of your work,” she explained, squeezing my hand tight.
+It’s actually your greatest creation, and the subject of your work,” she explains, squeezing my hand tight.
 “It’s what keeps the two of us healthy, you see?
 We met when you were working on it actually, since we were both afflicted by the same ailment.
 As was your family, but…”

 “But?”
 I insisted, hoping she wasn’t implying what she undoubtedly was.